AK-Homberger/M5Stack-Sonoff-Power-Display/README.md

 - Button B: To reset the energy (in kWh) to zero.
 - Button C: To set the dimm level of the LCD screen.

-The values for alarm state/dimm level are stored in nonvolatile memory in the M5Stack.
+The values for alarm state/dimm level are stored in nonvolatile memory in the M5Stack and reloaded after restart.
 If the M5Stack can't connect to a Sonoff POW device it will restart after 10 tries.